nathanbarrett/livv-stack/README.md

 - Inertia.js for hybrid frontend
 - Vue 3 with TypeScript
 - Vuetify 3 using Material Design Icons
+- Built in front end form validation and snackbars (toasts)
 - Repositories for an abstraction layer between Models and Services
 - Auth scaffolding (UI and backend) including login, registration, password reset, and email verification
 - IDE helpers ready to go.
 Update with `sail composer ide-helpers`